• Skip to primary navigation

 • Sundried Tomatoes

-Chop the broccoli into 1-2 inch pieces (florets and stalk) and process the broccoli in the food processor until it resembles large pieces of rice.
+1. Preheat the oven to 400F and chop the broccoli into 1-2 inch pieces (florets and stalk) and process the broccoli in the food processor until it resembles large pieces of rice.
 If you do not have a food processor, just chop the broccoli by hand into very small bits.

-Preheat a large skillet over medium heat.
+2. Preheat a large skillet over medium heat.
 Add nonstick spray and add broccoli to cook 3-5 minutes, stirring occasionally.
 Alternatively, you can cook the broccoli in the microwave (2-3 minutes) or leave it raw.

-In a small mixing bowl, combine the eggs and egg whites, taking the time to really beat them together to break up the egg whites.
+3. In a small mixing bowl, combine the eggs and egg whites, taking the time to really beat them together to break up the egg whites.

-In a mixing bowl, combine the cooked broccoli, salt, garlic powder, nutritional yeast and sundried tomatoes.
+4. In a mixing bowl, combine the cooked broccoli, salt, garlic powder, nutritional yeast and sundried tomatoes.
 Stir well to fully coat the broccoli.

-Add the eggs to the broccoli mixture and stir well.
+5. Add the eggs to the broccoli mixture and stir well.

-Add silicone liners, parchment paper liners to a muffin tin or use a silicone muffin tray (my preferred method).
+6. Add silicone liners, parchment paper liners to a muffin tin or use a silicone muffin tray (my preferred method).
 Use a ¼ cup measuring cup to divide the broccoli egg mixture between the muffin cavities.

 Steps on how to make cheesy broccoli egg muffins.

-Bake in the oven for 20-22 minutes.
+7. Bake in the oven for 20-22 minutes.

-Take out of the oven and allow to cool slightly before removing to fully cool on a wire rack on the counter.
+8. Take out of the oven and allow to cool slightly before removing to fully cool on a wire rack on the counter.

 Broccoli cheese egg muffins before and after baking.

-Other fun additions:
+Other fun additions

 To add more protein: You can stir in cooked bacon, turkey bacon, sausage, white beans or even hemp hearts.

-To add more veggies: Bulk up the muffins even more with things like roasted red pepper, tomatoes, chopped asparagus, cooked zucchini, cooked onions, cooked mushrooms, spinach, kale, jalapenos, etc.
+To add more veggies: Bulk up the broccoli muffins even more with things like roasted red pepper, tomatoes, chopped asparagus, cooked zucchini, cooked onions, cooked mushrooms, spinach, kale, jalapenos, etc.

 Whole30 cheesy broccoli egg muffins in a muffin tin.

-Top tips:
+Top tips

 Eggs love to stick to traditional muffin tins.
 I would not recommend pouring eggs into a regular greased muffin tin.
 To make clean up easy, I would recommend using silicone muffin liners (they are re-usable and don’t stick to eggs).
 You can also try parchment paper liners (however I’ve had eggs stick to these as well.